MileHacker Logo

 • Air travel through Jorge Wilstermann International Airport (CBB).

-• Extensive bus network connects to other Bolivian cities and adjoining countries.
+• Extensive bus network connects to other Bolivian cities and neighboring countries.

 Alternative Transport

-For travel destinations with river access in Bolivia, like parts of the Amazon rainforest basin, different travel methods are typical.
+For travel destinations with access to the river in Bolivia, like parts of the Amazon rainforest basin, different travel methods are typical.

 Examples of River Travel